 Catheter-associated urinary tract infections

 Urinary tract infections (UTIs) are the most common type of hospital-acquired infection.
 75% of UTIs are associated with the use of a urinary catheter.
-A urinary catheter is a soft tube that is installed to drain urine from the bladder when the bladder cannot be emptied the natural way.
+A urinary catheter is a soft tube installed to drain urine from the bladder when the bladder cannot be emptied the natural way.

 There is a 15%-25% chance that you may receive a urinary catheterization during your stay in the hospital.
 This puts you at risk for a UTI.
-If left unaddressed, the infection can travel throughout other areas of the urinary system including the kidneys, turning it into a more severe condition, the worst of which is sepsis, which can be life-threatening.
+If left unaddressed, the infection can travel throughout other areas of the urinary system, including the kidneys, turning it into a more severe condition, the worst of which is sepsis, which can be life-threatening.
 Most UTIs can be treated with antibiotics.

 Surgical site infections

 Surgical site infections (SSIs) occur at the site where the surgery was performed.
 SSIs can involve only the skin, spread into the deeper parts of the skin, organs, or around implanted material.
 SSI develops in 1-3% of the patients who undergo a surgical procedure.
 An SSI may contain pus, have an odor, and be red, painful, and hot to the touch.

 Infections can be treated with antibiotics, but they may develop into sepsis and spread throughout the body if left untreated.
 This is a life-threatening condition that can lead to medical emergencies and multiple organ failures.

 The presence of bacteria at the site of surgery can lead to complications after the surgical procedure, even if sterilization procedures and protocols are followed by the hospital.

 Complications associated with certain diseases like diabetes can also increase the risk for surgical site infection.
 After the surgery, the bacteria could multiply, triggering the body’s reaction and ultimately causing sepsis.
 It is still uncommon, occurring in less than 1% of patients.